5 Reasons Why Amazon Prime Is a Terrible Buy

 Add them up at the end of the month and times it by 12 to get a rough idea of your annual savings.

-3. Get Amazon price alerts.
-If you end up (or already are) a Prime member you need to be using CamelCamelCamel.com as it allows you to create Amazon price alerts on products you want to purchase.
+2. Get Amazon price alerts.
+If you end up (or already are) a Prime member you need to start using Amazon price alert services like CamelCamelCamel.com that allows you to create Amazon price trackers on products you want to purchase.

 Ask the Reader: Are you an Amazon Prime member?
-If so, do you think it’s worth the current $139/yr price tag?
+If so, do you think it’s worth the money or is it a terrible buy?
 Also, do you think it makes you overspend and not research the best price?

 By Kyle James